-With its proximity to New York City, a renewed boardwalk, a happening downtown on Cookman Avenue, Asbury Park and the Asbury Park Boardwalk are hopping from spring to fall.
+With its proximity to New York City, a renewed boardwalk, and a happening downtown on Cookman Avenue, Asbury Park and the Asbury Park Boardwalk are hopping from spring to fall.

 Greetings From the Music Capital of the Jersey Shore

 In addition to Springsteen, Elton John, Frank Sinatra and the Rolling Stones are some of the performers who have graced the Convention Hall stages.
-At the moment, the venues are closed but an exciting new plan has been announced for the space.

 Other major venues in Asbury’s thriving music scene include The Wonder Bar, House of Independents, Low Dive, RBar and Asbury Lanes, a combo bowling alley and live concert venue.